 Under Section 15064.3, VMT shall replace a proposed project's effect on automobile delay generally measured by "level of service" or LOS as the appropriate measure for transportation impacts.
 Moreover, a project's effect on automobile delay shall no longer constitute a significant transportation environmental impact under CEQA.
-Accordingly, a project that makes congestion worse but will not result in significant VMT will not be considered to have a significant environmental impact, and a project with no effect on congestion but with a significant VMT impact will normally be considered to have a significant environmental impact to have a significant environmental impact and a project with no effect on congestion but with a significant 15064.3.
+Accordingly, a project that makes congestion worse but will not result in significant VMT will not be considered to have a significant environmental impact, and a project with no effect on congestion but with a significant VMT impact will normally be considered to have a significant environmental impact under Section 15064.3.
 Public agencies have until July 1, 2020, to implement VMT thresholds for analysis under CEQA.